Your Student’s Success Starts Here

 - Work with Austin’s top employers in Central Texas’s leading career training programs.

 - Feel confident in their journey after high school through student support and financial aid services

 Costs and Savings

-ACC’s dual credit and career programs eliminate the biggest financial barrier for students and parents by waiving tuition and fees for up to 12 college courses.
-These costs are waived for students residing within ACC’s district and those showing financial need, allowing students to earn core curriculum credit or workforce training for free.
-Out of tax district students are assessed a $150 per course fee for up to 12 eligible classes.
-Learn more about Dual Credit’s costs and savings here.
+ACC’s dual credit and career programs eliminate the biggest financial barrier for students and parents by waiving tuition and fees for eligible courses up to 60 credit hours .
+These costs are waived for students residing within ACC’s Service Area and those showing financial need, allowing students to earn core curriculum credit or workforce training for free.
+Learn more about Dual Credit’s costs and savings.